plantiful/app/README.md

 - [x] Make the flash icon change based on the toggle
 - [x] Add loading indicator for plant recognition - first try make it async
 - [x] Add all translations (now it is only in english) - easy s chatgpt
+- [x] Add recognized plants from ScanScreen to PlantScreen (there is one Example Plant always added for now)
+- [ ] Finish PlantScreen
+- [ ] Link PlantScreen and PlantDetailScreen together
 - [ ] Add dark mode support - [docs](https://docs.expo.dev/develop/user-interface/color-themes/)
 - [ ] Fix splash screen image size (it shouldnt overflow the screen) - in app.json
 - [ ] Fix auth screen svg icons (they are not properly exported) - figma